whitemike889/VimeoNetworking/README.md

 let vimeoClient = VimeoClient(configuration: appConfiguration)
 ```

-But before we can actually start getting data from the API, there's one last step.
-All calls to the Vimeo API must be authenticated, but `VimeoNetworking` makes that simple too, read on:

 ## Authenticating

-`AuthenticationController` handles the process of authenticating with the Vimeo API.
+Before we can actually start getting meaningful data from the API, there's one last step: authentication. `AuthenticationController` handles and simplifies this process.
 It uses the configuration of an associated `VimeoClient` to make requests.
 On successful authentication, it passes the new Vimeo account back to this client, and that client can then make requests to API endpoints.

 ### Client Credentials

 Client credentials allow you to see everything that's publicly available on Vimeo.
 This is essentially equivalent to visiting Vimeo.com without signing up for an account or logging in.
-This is the simplest authentication method to implement.
+This is the simplest authentication method to implement, just one function completes the grant.

 ```Swift
 let authenticationController = AuthenticationController(client: vimeoClient)